mattiaseyram/personal-site/content/home.md

           through [UW Blueprint](https://uwblueprint.org/) to develop Elevate’s
           game-based e-learning platform

-          * Designed the architecture and led development for the Elevate Dashboard, which is the portal used by the administrators of the players to assess their scores and manage their account
+          * Designed the architecture and led development of the portal used by the administrators of the players to assess their scores and manage their account

+          * Utilized the React, Redux, Material UI, Recharts front-end libraries, and Python Flask + Postgres for the server
         date: Winter 2019
         images:
           - /static/img/elevate-dashboard-dev.netlify.com_students (1).png